CosmWasm/book/src/basics/good-practices.md

 ```

 The [`cfg_attr`](https://doc.rust-lang.org/reference/conditional-compilation.html#the-cfg_attr-attribute) attribute is
-a conditional compilation attribute, similar to `cfg` we used before for the test.
+a conditional compilation attribute, similar to the `cfg` we used before for the test.
 It expands to the given attribute if
 the condition expands to true.
 In our case - it would expand to nothing if the feature "library" is enabled, or it
 would expand just to `#[entry_point]` in another case.